Last Updated on

 Of course, if you so desire it's perfectly fine to stick to 100% unprocessed plant foods.
 This is what I personally tend to lean towards as I feel fantastic when fueling myself with whole plant foods.

-The reason for giving some leeway to the diet is so you can enjoy going out to restaurants and treat yourself to some decadent vegan food once in a while without feeling guilty.
+The reason for giving some leeway to the vegan diet is so you can enjoy going out to restaurants and treat yourself to some decadent vegan food once in a while without feeling guilty.

 Or add in some cake if there's room for it within your macros.